 Godthul Situated 9km east of Cumberland East Bay on the eastern shores of Barff Peninsula, Godthul is a 3km long inlet that lies between Cape George and Long Point.
 Gentoo Penguins are abundant on the tussac plateau and Light-mantled Sooty Albatrosses echo off the natural cliff amphitheater that encircles the harbor.
 A floating factory ship serviced by two whale catchers was stationed here each summer between 1908 and 1929.
 A small shore depot supporting the whaling operations was established close by the stream in the southeast corner of the harbor, and the rusting barrels, wooden shed and boats are fascinating relics of the whaling era, as is the impressive collection of whale and elephant seal bones scattered along the beach.
 St Andrews Bay The surf beaten coastline at St. Andrews Bay runs north-south in a 1.86 mile (3 km) long uninterrupted sweep of fine dark sand, covered in penguins and seals and bounded in the interior by the Cook, Buxton and Heaney Glaciers.
 The bay hosts the biggest colony of King Penguins on South Georgia.
-Now in the heights of summer, the beach is also carpeted with fur seals.
+Now in spring time, the beach is also carpeted with elephant seals.
 Such a large assemblage of wildlife attracts an entourage of persistent and voracious scavengers.
 Sheathbills dart in and around the penguin colony.
 Cape Petrels nest in a small number on the cliffs north of St. Andrews Bay.
 Leopard seals patrol the rocks at this end of the beach too, hunting for penguins along the edge of kelp beds.
 A few White-chinned Petrels and Light-mantled Sooty Albatrosses nest on the tussac slopes.
 Brown Skuas and Antarctic Terns breed on the outwash plain and scree slopes at the north end of the beach, defending their nest sites with their characteristic noise and vigor.
 Cooper Bay Cooper Bay is found at the southeast extremity of South Georgia.
 There is a wealth of wildlife at this site, in a spectacular setting.
-Chinstrap, Gentoo and maybe one or two Macaroni Penguins dot the tussac slopes and there are plenty of fur seals on the beaches.
-Fascinating volcanic rocks tower over small fjords, giving a stunning invitation for a thrilling zodiac cruise to watch wildlife from the waterfront.
+Fascinating volcanic rocks tower over small fjords, giving a stunning invitation for a thrilling zodiac cruise to observe wildlife from the waterfront.
+Watch out for Chinstrap and Macaroni Penguins.
 Drygalski Fjord Drygalski Fjord is also located in the far south east of the island.
 The glaciers found in this dramatic fjord have retreated significantly in recent decades, but they still remain one of the most striking features of this coastline, particularly the Risting and Jenkins Glaciers.
 With a little luck, we might see the glaciers calve and witness the birth of a new iceberg from on board the ship.